Program Requirements

 • Manage medical emergencies and complications that may occur during dental treatment

-• Recognize and manage pain and anxiety, trauma, hemorrhage, and infection of the orofacial complex by selection, administration or prescription of pharmacological or non-pharmacologic agents in the treatment of dental patients
+• URecognize and manage pain, anxiety, prescribing practices and substance abuse disorders, trauma, hemorrhage, and infection of the orofacial complex by selection, administration, or prescription of pharmacological or non-pharmacologic agents in the treatment of dental patients.

 • Demonstrate competence in providing oral health care within the scope of general dentistry for children, adolescents, adults, and special needs patients.
 This includes: Perform a complete dental examination to arrive at a diagnosis, risk assessment and prognosis of the patient’s oral condition/s.
-Develop, present and implement an integrated treatment plan, including the risks and benefits of various options, to address a patient’s oral health needs.
-Prevent, identify and manage periodontal conditions.
-Prevent, identify and manage pulpal and periradicular conditions.
+Develop, present, and implement an integrated treatment plan, including the risks and benefits of various options, to address a patient’s oral health needs.
+Prevent, identify, and manage dental caries.
+Prevent, identify, and manage periodontal conditions.
+Prevent, identify, and manage pulpal and periradicular conditions.
 Identify and manage patients with oral surgical needs.
-Identify and manage malocclusions (including management of space/s).
-Manage restorative procedures for single defective teeth, or to restore function in patients with partial or complete edentulism.
-Treat patients with oral mucosal and osseous disorders and oral manifestations of systemic diseases.
-Evaluate outcomes of treatment, including recall strategies, and prognosis.
+Identify malocclusions and the need for space management.
+Manage restorative procedures for defective teeth or to restore function in patients with partial or complete edentulism.
+Recognize and manage patients with oral mucosal, temporomandibular, and osseous disorders and oral manifestations of systemic diseases.
+Evaluate the outcomes of treatment, including recall strategies, and prognosis.

 • Demonstrate the ability to self-assess competency and plan for lifelong learning